HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

   )
 }}

 Facebook is a third-party with legacy JavaScript that affects the most pages.
-It introduces legacy code to around 20% of the total number of webpages on mobile and desktop devices correspondingly when looking at both `facebook.net` and `fbcdn.net` from the above graph.
+It introduces legacy code to around 20% of the total number of web pages on mobile and desktop devices correspondingly when looking at both `facebook.net` and `fbcdn.net` from the above graph.
 Nowadays, when old browsers like Internet Explorer may no longer need to be supported, the necessity to keep legacy JavaScript becomes lower.
 Despite this fact, the trends of using Facebook resources that have legacy JavaScript in the past 3 years reveal that the numbers actually increased—from around 14% in 2020 to 18% in 2022 for `facebook.net` alone.
 This is due to the increasing number of websites that embed this third party.

 Serving legacy JavaScript to modern browsers results in a larger amount of redundant and slower code.
 We can look into this more by analyzing the size of unused JavaScript.